marcwebbie/passpie/README.rst

 Quickstart
 **********

-Check the implemented features on the `Features`_ section.
+Check implemented features on the `Features`_ section.

 .. code-block:: bash